-After the ballot, we will confirm places by e-mail, and request payment by bank transfer.
+After the ballot, we will confirm places by email, and request payment by bank transfer.
 If anyone is unable to pay by bank transfer, we may be able to arrange alternatives.
 You will need to be a member to come on the trip, but you can join when your place is confirmed.
 See this page for details and to download a membership form.

 If anyone with a place is no longer able to make the trip, they must let us know as soon as possible, so that we can try to find someone else to take up the place.
 If we are unable to find anyone (more likely the later you let us know) the drop-out will remain liable for the full trip cost.
-While we appreciate that circumstances can change, drop-outs cause considerable trouble to the committee, so anyone dropping out will be penalised with a reduced chance of getting a place on the next trip they apply for.
+While we appreciate that circumstances can change, drop-outs cause considerable trouble to the committee.
+Consequently, anyone dropping out may be penalised with a reduced chance of getting a place on the next trip they apply for.
 The same procedure will apply in the case of non-payment.